-Central offers political science courses in the major sub-fields of the discipline, including: American government and politics, public policy, international politics, comparative politics, political theory and research methods.
-For course descriptions, please visit the political science Web site.
+Political science courses prepare you for work in a variety of areas.
+Central offers courses in the major sub-fields of the discipline, including: American government and politics, public policy, international politics, comparative politics and research methods.

 Central's expert faculty are leaders in their fields, conducting research and authoring papers and articles that expose students to the latest scholarship.